 GW Law's full-time faculty members have authored books and articles in the areas of business and finance that number well into the hundreds.
 Their opinions are welcomed by some of the world’s most respected news outlets.
 Its adjunct faculty includes experienced private practitioners and seasoned general counsel, as well as a large number of distinguished regulators and judges.
 GW Law prides itself on the credentials, enthusiasm, accessibility and excellence of each and every one of its teachers.

 GW Law's location in Washington, DC is a critical asset to those interested in business and finance.
 The Securities and Exchange Commission, the Commodities Futures Trading Commission, the Financial Industry Regulatory Authority, the Municipal Securities Rulemaking Board and dozens of other government authorities, associations, organizations and think tanks committed to the regulation and study of financial markets, all are nearby.
 Coupled with the interest and involvement of the faculty, this creates numerous opportunities for learning and networking outside the classroom.
-Not the least of these is the prospect of participating in the Law School’s own Center for Law, Economics and Finance (C-LEAF).
+Three of the major areas of thematic emphasis connecting recent speaker and other event programs have been: (1) global finance and stability, (2) innovation-driven entrepreneurship, and (3) business leadership and judgment.